Nanite-Factory-Games/whaledrive/README.md

 This utility outputs human readable JSON to stdout.
 This allows the user to easily pipe the output to other tools like jq.

+## TODO
+ - Embed bootloaders into the utility rather than relyting on the image to have them
+ - Add support for entrypoint and cmd via custom init system
+ - Possibly add support for doing this as non root user

 ## Installation
 You can install the utility with cargo: